mohsen796/DDI/README.md

-# DDI
-Drug-Drug interaction extraction using a novel position- and similarity-aware attention mechanism paper implementation
+Code for "Drug-Drug interaction extraction using a position and similarity fusion-based attention mechanism" Paper.